 Jodi Moreno | What’s Cooking Good Looking

 Wanting to provide a source of healthy and delicious recipes with a focus on whole, natural ingredients with great health benefits, Jodi Moreno created What’s Cooking Good Looking.
-A natural foods chef and recent finalist for the Saveur Most Delicious Food award, Jodi is passionate about making vegetables, many of which come from her own garden, the main star; therefore, her food blog features many tasty recipes of the vegetarian, vegan, and gluten-free varieties.
-Between her lovely writing, flavorful recipes, and stunning photos — she has a background in photography — Jodi is one food blogger you should be following.
+A natural foods chef and finalist for the Saveur Most Delicious Food award, Jodi is passionate about making vegetables, many of which come from her own garden.
+Her food blog features many tasty recipes of the vegetarian, vegan, and gluten-free varieties.
+Between her lovely writing, flavorful recipes, and stunning photos, she has a background in photography, Jodi is one food blogger you should be following.

 Lindsay & Bjork Ostrom | Pinch of Yum